Please enable JavaScript to view the comments powered by Disqus.

 The three types of TFSAs that can be offered are as follows:

-You’re also able to set up a self-directed TFSA if you prefer managing your own investment portfolio.
+You can also set up a self-directed TFSA if you prefer managing your investment portfolio.

 Want to learn more about Canada?
 Subscribe to our newsletter and get an e-book on Canadian immigration filled with mesmerizing sights of Canada!